 The renal artery branches into afferent arterioles that supply the glomerulus (Figure 14–1).
 Blood then leaves the glomerular capillaries via the efferent arterioles.
 Both the afferent and efferent arterioles control glomerular capillary pressure and glomerular plasma flow rate.
 These arterioles are innervated by the sympathetic nervous system and respond to nerve stimulation, angiotensin II, vasopressin, endothelin, adenosine, and norepinephrine.
 The efferent arterioles draining the cortical glomeruli branch into a peritubular capillary network, whereas those draining the juxtamedullary glomeruli form a capillary loop, the vasa recta, supplying the medullary structures.
 These postglomerular capillary loops provide the delivery of nutrients to the postglomerular tubular structures, delivery of wastes to the tubule for excretion, and return of reabsorbed electrolytes, nutrients, and water to the systemic circulation.

 The glomerulus is a complex, specialized capillary bed that filters a portion of the blood into an ultrafiltrate that passes into the tubular portion of the nephron.
-The formation of such an ultrafiltrate is the net result of ...
+The formation of such an ultrafiltrate is the net result of the balance ...